-Davey Resource Group recommends that the city establish a five-year RP Cycle in which approximately one-fifth of the tree population is to be pruned each year.
-The 2016 tree inventory identified approximately 311 trees that should be pruned over a five-year RP Cycle.
-An average of 62 trees should be pruned each year over the course of the cycle.
-Davey Resource Group recommends that the RP Cycle begin in Year One of this five-year plan, after all Severe and High Risk trees are pruned.
+DRG recommends that the city establish a five-year RP Cycle in which approximately one-fifth of the tree population is to be pruned each year.
+The 2016 tree inventory identified approximately 1,617 trees that should be pruned over a five-year RP Cycle.
+An average of 323 trees should be pruned each year over the course of the cycle.
+DRG recommends that the RP Cycle begin in Year One of this five-year plan, after all High Risk trees are pruned.

-The inventory found that a significate number of trees (43%) on the street ROW needed routine pruning.
-Figure 13 shows that a variety of tree sizes will require pruning; however, most of the trees that require routine pruning were smaller than 24 inches DBH.
+The inventory found that most trees (68%) needed routine pruning.
+Figure 13 shows that a variety of tree sizes will require pruning; however, most of the trees that require routine pruning were smaller than 30 inches DBH.